adtzlr/cubrium/README.md

 ```

 ### Loadcase (Kinematics and Kinetics)
-A loadcase is defined with exactly **10** equations.
+A loadcase is defined with exactly **9** equations for the unsymmetric or **6** equations for the full-symmetric case.
 This contains either kinematic or kinetic types of equations.
 For the case of uniaxial loading we are building this loadcase for ourselfes.
 We apply an external normal force 1 and set all external shear forces and normal forces 2 and 3 to zero.
 A symmetric solution is enforced (no rigid body rotation is allowed).
 The load-proportionaly-factor is applied to the normal forces (`lpftype=0`).
 Finally we specify a `title` for the loadcase.
 This will later effect the output filenames.

 ```python
 def uniaxial(MDL):